explorable-viz/fluid/artifact-evaluation-response.md

 > 4. With the answer to 3 above, how do I run an individual test?
 The artifact-evaluation.md document often refers to the instructions above for running the test suite, but those instructions only pertain to running the entire suite, rather than individual tests.

 Running individual tests is possible but requires a small amount of manual effort.
-We have added a new section to `artifact-evaluation.md` entitled "Running individual tests", which details how to do this.
+We have added a new section to `artifact-evaluation.md` entitled "Running individual tests" which details how to do this.

 > 5. I would like to run each test and render the visualizations, as opposed to running the tests in headless mode.
 If I am not mistaken, this would be required to carry out Step 4 as described in the artifact-evalaution.md

-We have created tag `v0.4.0` in GitHub (https://github.com/explorable-viz/fluid/tree/v0.4.0) permanently referencing the (corrected) version of our artifact, and have updated the artifact evaluation instructions to point to this.